 Ishani Karmarkar

-I am a PhD student at Stanford University in the Institute for Computational and Mathematical Engineering.
+I am currently a PhD student at Stanford University.
 My research primarily focuses on the design and analysis of algorithms for problems arising in graph theory, machine learning, and optimization.
 I am advised by Aaron Sidford and Ellen Vitercik.

-Previously, I earned a BS in Applied and Computational Mathematics with a Minor in Computer Science from the California Institute of Technology (Caltech), where I did undergraduate research with Bamdad Hosseini, Andrew Stuart, and Ashish Mahabal.
+Previously, I earned a BS in Applied and Computational Mathematics with a Minor in Computer Science from the California Institute of Technology (Caltech), where I did undergraduate research with Bamdad Hosseini and Andrew Stuart.
 I also had the opportunity to work as an intern at Facebook (now Meta), where I worked on a variety of machine learning projects.

 Email / GitHub / Google Scholar / LinkedIn